oleng/hugo_github/content/blog/google-api-library-explained.md

 draft: false
 ---

-The purpose of this short explanation is an attempt a brain dump, to maintain bookmarks of relevant links that reflects most current state of Google's Python client libraries for their services, as they have somewhat complex to navigate sites for official libraries.
+The purpose of this short explanation is an attempt for a brain dump, to maintain bookmarks of relevant links that reflects most current state of Google's Python client libraries for their services, as they have somewhat complex to navigate sites for official libraries.
 Not as unusable as Microsoft or several other dinosaur companies, but enough to waste non trivial amount of time.

+Figuring out their ins & out haven't been fun, I found re-learning is even less fun.
+I immensely dislike having to browse and read pages full of vague lingos just to figure out vague Java method procedures that they're using as backend.
+Thus this post.

 This also serves as a rant post, at time with profanities, since I think they didn't care to actually give developers enjoyable experience in client library matters.